johnhong1206/RNInstagram/README.md

 This is instagram like React Native App

--This Project is built by Istagram clone built with NextJs, Redux, ContextAPI, RNTailwind CSS and Firebase
+This Project is built with Istagram clone built with NextJs, Redux, ContextAPI, RNTailwind CSS and Firebase

 The webpage of this app is https://github.com/johnhong1206/nextinstagram